Destinations > Yachting Lifestyle > Teeing Up While On Board

 Golf in Mallorca, Spain

-The Balearic Island of Mallorca is home to a range of excellent superyachting attractions, from the Philippe Starck-designed Port Adriano in the west to quaint fishing town Soller in the north.
+The Balearic Island of Mallorca is home to a range of excellent superyachting attractions, from the Philippe Starck-designed Port Adriano in the west to the quaint fishing town of Soller in the north.
 It is also a golfing mecca for anyone with a passion for a putt.

 The exclusive, privately-owned links-style course at Son Gual offers one of the most picturesque rounds on the island, located just a short drive from the main town of Palma de Mallorca.